stacks-network/docs/_org/overview.md

 ## Blockstack Token LLC

 Through the 2017 Blockstack token offering, Blockstack Token LLC created the Stacks token.
-Stacks are a utility token which is distinct from equity tokens and are often called app tokens or user tokens.
+Stacks are a utility token which is distinct from security tokens and are often called app tokens or user tokens.
 The Stacks token help to seed both blockchain application development and incentives for blockchain users.